hageyahhoo/Agile2020/Agile2020.md

 ## 1. INTRODUCTION
 `LINE` is a free chatting and telecommunication service for smartphones that has released since 2011.
 Our company name is derived from this service.

 After the first release, LINE Corporation has been increasing users and messages transferred rapidly and globally.
-Especially, high sound quality with free, and the `sticker` feature that we can send a variety of rich emoticons as a message attracted a lot of users.
+Especially, high sound quality with free, and the "sticker" feature that we can send a variety of rich emoticons as a message attracted a lot of users.

 For adapting to the rapid growth of LINE, we have been improving LINE's architectures and code base iteratively.
 We chose [Microservice Architecture](https://martinfowler.com/articles/microservices.html) to earn scaling out, independent development, and fast delivery capabilities.

-**However, outages of LINE have also been increasing.** Features, especially `fintech` ones like payments and banking, have been increasing dramatically.
+**However, outages of LINE have also been increasing.** Features, especially fintech ones like payments and banking, have been increasing dramatically.
 Troubles at `Integration Points` (*) among each Microservices have also been increasing.
 They mean increases of negative monetary impacts to LINE users.

 For reducing outages and improving product development processes, LINE Corporation decided to open new positions for a Scrum Master, a DevOps engineer, and an SET.
 I joined LINE Corporation as the first member of SET in 2017.
 <br />
 <br />